Visual & Performing Arts

 Will my classes transfer to university?

-Yes!
-Core classes (see below) should transfer toward the core in any public university in Texas.
-Also, all courses in a field of study where you earn a C or higher are guaranteed to transfer to any public university in the state toward a bachelor's degree in that same field.
+Core classes (see below) should transfer toward the core in any public university in Texas, especially if you are core complete.
+Also, most courses in the AA degree plans where you earn a C or higher will typically transfer to public universities toward a bachelor's degree in the same fields.

 How do I major in music, drama, or visual art?